 The Bronchial Lavage of Pediatric Patients with Asthma Contains Infectious Chlamydia

-American Journal of Respiratory and Critical Care Medicine, 2005
+PCR analysis of blood and BAL samples, n=70, American Journal of Respiratory and Critical Care Medicine, 2005.

 Chlamydia pneumoniae Induces Interferon Gamma Responses in Peripheral Blood Mononuclear Cells in Children with Allergic Asthma